nvaccess/nvda/projectDocs/translating/crowdin.md

     1. Connect your Crowdin account
     1. Select NVDA and the language you wish to translate

-## Translating the interface

-Open "nvda.po" for the language you want to translate in PoEdit.
-Alternatively, you can use Crowdin's interface directly.

 ## Translating using PoEdit

 After opening a .po file you will be placed on a list with all of strings to translate.